Secured-Finance/secured-finance-app/README.md

 1. Clone this repository
 2. Login on the GitHub npm package repository with `npm login --registry=https://npm.pkg.github.com`
 3. Create a file `.env.local` at the root of the project.
 Please refer to `.env.local.sample` for the list of environment variables
-4. Set your personal access token issued on your Github account by calling the following command: `export NPM_AUTH_TOKEN=<your access token>`
-5. Run `nvm use` to ensure you are using the correct node version
+4. Run `nvm use` to ensure you are using the correct node version
-6. Install all required dependencies by running `npm install`
+5. Install all required dependencies by running `npm install`
-7. Run `npm run start` to start development mode
+6. Run `npm run start` to start development mode

 ## 👍 Recommended Development Environment
 This repository provides a `.vscode/settings.json` which assumes you have the following extensions installed in your code editor: